mmiv-center/FionaDocs/source/EndUser/submit-data-to-ris.rst

 - |fiona-local-ip_name|
 - Port: 11112

-Images that arrive at this endpoint are added to a quarantine system (FIONA, |fiona-redcap_url|) running the REDCap software.
+Images that arrive at this endpoint are added to a quarantine system (Fiona, |fiona-redcap_url|) running the REDCap software.
 Automatic routing rules (stored in REDCap) are used to anonymize and forward the data to the image storage.
 If such routing has not been set up, the “Assign” application (see below) needs to be used to forward individual studies based on pre-existing patient ID lists.

 From Sectra Production you can send image data to the endpoint “HBE Fiona”.
-Modality stations might also have the “FIONA” endpoint setup.
-If the data is already anonymized and has a de-identified PatientName/PatientID entry that indicates the project the FIONA system will attempt to de-identify (pseudonymization) further DICOM tags and forward the images to IDS7 (may take minutes).
+Modality stations might also have the “Fiona” endpoint setup.
+If the data is already anonymized and has a de-identified PatientName/PatientID entry that indicates the project the Fiona system will attempt to de-identify (pseudonymization) further DICOM tags and forward the images to IDS7 (may take minutes).
 No further action is needed.
 If you suspect this did not work, see the corresponding section about the representation of transfers in REDCap.

-Image data that contains patient information cannot be automatically assigned to the appropriate project as there is only a single endpoint for FIONA shared by all projects.
+Image data that contains patient information cannot be automatically assigned to the appropriate project as there is only a single endpoint for Fiona shared by all projects.
 To assign participants correctly to projects and de-identified participant identifiers a user can perform the assignment to project, participant ID and event name in the “Assign” web application.

 If the participant identifiers do not exist yet user may add new project specific identifiers in “Assign”.
 Such identifiers need to follow the naming rules for a project and are verified using regular expression pattern specific for each project.